awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 #### Table\-Level Parameters<a name="w3ab1c38c41c15c21c10"></a>

-Autovacuum related [storage parameters](https://www.postgresql.org/docs/current/static/sql-createtable.html#SQL-CREATETABLE-STORAGE-PARAMETERS) can be set at a table level which may be preferred to altering the behavior of the entire database\.
-For large tables, it may be required to set aggressive settings and you may not want to make autovacuum behave that way for all tables\.
+Autovacuum related [storage parameters](https://www.postgresql.org/docs/current/static/sql-createtable.html#SQL-CREATETABLE-STORAGE-PARAMETERS) can be set at a table level, which can be better than altering the behavior of the entire database\.
+For large tables, you might need to set aggressive settings and you might not want to make autovacuum behave that way for all tables\.

 This query will show which tables currently have table level options in place: